 - Yes.
 This is a great healthy carb and healthy fat combination.
 It’s good as a snack and great in this healthy baked oatmeal recipe.

 - Try my flourless, sugar free Peanut Butter Banana Muffins – they’re amazing!
-My No Bake Granola Bars are another great peanut butter recipe!
+My No Bake Granola Bars and my Peanut Butter Overnight Oats are also great peanut butter recipes!

 Can you substitute quick oats for rolled oats in baking?

 - Yes.
 It is a 1:1 ratio swap.
 I prefer rolled oats as they are less-processed than quick oats.
 Rolled oats tend to reheat better – quick oats tend to get a little mushy.